campanjeros/repy/README.md

 ### Patch release
 `repy Patch`

+### Force a specific version
+`repy 3.5.1`

 ### Help
 `repy -h`

+There are other parameters to skip various checks, get more detailed output, just perform a dry run, don't push any changes to remote etc.

 ## Installation
 There are a few different options on how to install the tool
  - Manually `clone` the repo and then either add the entire repo to the `PATH` or use `ln` to create a link from some user/bin dir to the repy script, e.g. `ln -s ~/YOUR_REPO_PATH/repy/repy ~/bin/repy`
+ - `pip install -i https://pypi.dev.campanja.net/simple/ repy` in whatever python environment you like
- - `pip install ./repy` in whatever python environment you like (after cloning the repo)
+ - `pip install ./REPY_DIR_NAME` in whatever python environment you like (after cloning the repo)
- - Whenever we have a python package repository you can `pip install` it from there
- - You can also use skip pip and use some variant of `python setup.py install`
+ - You can also skip pip and use `python setup.py install` after cloning the repo

 ### Update
 How to update the tool depends on how you installed it,